qiaochen/LLM_RAG_papers/README.md

 Relevant recent research trying to merry finetuning and retrieval:
 - Zhang, T., Patil, S. G., Jain, N., Shen, S., Zaharia, M., Stoica, I., & Gonzalez, J. E. (2024).
 RAFT: Adapting Language Model to Domain Specific RAG. _arXiv preprint arXiv:2403.10131_.[code](https://github.com/ShishirPatil/gorilla/tree/main/raft)
 > This work proposes to finetune LLMs for better RAG, an approach that could be applied to addressing bottleneck 2) commented above (i.e. LLMs ability of selecting pertinent and ignoring distracting references).
 The key idea is, during finetuning, the input additionally include context documents that are mixed with unrelated candidates.
 Thus, the LLM has to change its behaviors during training to make best use of the right document for answering.
-The finetuning strategy also has an occasionally
+The finetuning strategy also has a mechanism that occasionally turns off feeding context references into the input, so as to make the parametric LLM also learn new domain knowledge.